A Cuntz-Krieger Uniqueness Theorem for Cuntz-Pimsner Algebras: Simplicity of Cuntz-Pimsner algebras

 and since $\mathcal{I}$ is an ideal, it follows that $e_\lambda \pi_A(a) e_\lambda \in \mathcal{I}$ for all $\lambda \in \Lambda$.
 Hence $\pi_A(a) = \lim_\lambda e_\lambda \pi_A(a) e_\lambda \in \mathcal{I}$ , so that $a \in I$ and $I$ is saturated.
 Therefore $I$ is invariant. \end{proof}

-\begin{theorem}[Sufficient Conditions for Simplicity of Cuntz-Pimsner Algebras] Let $X$ be a $C^*$-correspondence over a $C^*$--algebra $A$.
+\begin{theorem}[Sufficient Conditions for Simplicity --- the Injective Left Action Case] Let $X$ be a $C^*$-correspondence over a $C^*$--algebra $A$.
 If $X$ satisfies Condition~(S) and $A$ has no invariant ideals other than $A$ and $\{ 0 \}$, then $\mathcal{O}_X$ is simple. \end{theorem}

 \begin{proof} Let $(\psi_X, \pi_A) : (X,A) \to \mathcal{O}_X$ be a universal covariant representation.
 Suppose $\mathcal{I}$ is an ideal in $\mathcal{O}_X$ with $\mathcal{I} \neq \mathcal{O}_X$.
 Let $I := \pi_A^{-1}(\mathcal{I})$.
 By Lemma~\ref{pullback-to-invariant-lem}, $I$ is an invariant ideal of $A$.
 Hence our hypothesis implies $I = A$ or $I = \{ 0 \}$.
 Since $\mathcal{I} \neq \mathcal{O}_X$, we conclude $I \neq A$ and therefore $I = \{ 0 \}$.
 Define $Q_{\mathcal{I}} : \mathcal{O}_X \to \mathcal{O}_X/ \mathcal{I}$ to be the quotient map $Q_{\mathcal{I}} (x) = x + \mathcal{I}$.
 Then for any $a \in A$ we have